But fundamentals don't always carry the day. "You can have a period of time where the market moves on technicals,"

 The risk, of course, is that the consensus is right, which results in wrong bets and losses for a contrarian manager.

 As the name suggests, dividend funds buy stocks with a strong record of earnings and dividends.
-Because of the stock market volatility of the past several years, many investors like the idea of a fund that offers them a regular payout.
+Because of the stock market volatility of recent years, many investors like the idea of a fund that offers them a regular payout.

 "Even if the price goes down, at least you're getting some income," says Russ Kinnel, director of mutual fund research at Morningstar.
 "It's a nice way to supplement income if you're retired."

 However, the recent popularity of dividend stocks cause some market pundits to wonder if they’re currently overvalued.
 Also, beware of funds with extremely high yields.
 That could be a sign that companies are taking outsized risk and are headed for declines.